 Worthiness is a birthright that belongs to us just by virtue of who we are as human and spiritual beings.
 From the perspective of Universe and Source, each of us is inherently worthy of everything that we desire.
 We just need to conjure it, imaging it, feel it, broadcast it out and the Universe mirrors it back.

-In addition, unfortunately frequently in our society, children, teenagers and even adults are subject to one or more forms of abuse that deeply imprints false beliefs of unworthiness along with toxic emotions of shame, guilt, anger, bitterness, self-loathing etc.
+In addition, unfortunately frequently in our society, children, teenagers and even adults are subject to one or more forms of abuse that deeply imprints false beliefs of Unworthiness along with toxic emotions of shame, guilt, anger, bitterness, self-loathing etc. Fortunately, the Higher Truth that you can choose is:

-The journey to wealth, health, great relationships and happiness in general is the journey of awakening who we really are as magnificent, divine, powerful beings.
+The journey to wealth, health, great relationships and happiness in general is the journey of awakening who you really are as magnificent, divine, powerful being.
 This starts with Self-acceptance, Self-love and Self-worth.
-For that we need to clear our toxic emotions and re-write the limiting beliefs into empowering ones.

 You are worthy of your dream life, it is time to embody this higher truth.

-A very powerful training with meditation and teachings to heal unworthiness and shame is offered by Julius.
-You might like to review the content of this life changing course: Healing unworthiness and shame.
+A very powerful training with meditation and teachings to heal Unworthiness and Shame is offered by my teacher Julius.
+Check out the content of this life changing course: Healing Unworthiness and Shame.

-First example: A child is drinking grape juice in a glass and by accident he drops the glass and then the juice spills over the newly bought white sofa.
+First scenario with 5 examples of beliefs : A child is drinking grape juice in a glass and by accident he drops the glass and then the juice spills over the newly bought white sofa.
 His mother is very tired and stressed out from a long day at work.
 When she realizes the mess he caused, she scolds him saying “You stupid, how can you screw up with everything” “You are nothing but trouble” “How can you not sit still as your sister” “You ruined completely the new sofa”.

 Beliefs about our physical and emotional safety